Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Library implementation

-We implement the irrep alignment algorithm as a Python library, Symtensor\footnote{\url{https://github.com/yangcal/symtensor}}, that automatically maps cyclic group-symmetric tensor contractions onto a few \texttt{einsum} operations on dense tensors.
-The library is interfaced to different tensor contraction backends.
-Aside from the default NumPy \texttt{einsum}, we provide a backend that leverages MKL's batched matrix-multiplication routines~\cite{abdelfattah2016performance} to obtain good threaded performance, and employ Cyclops~\cite{solomonik2014massively} for distributed-memory execution.
+We implement the irrep alignment algorithm as a Python library, Symtensor\footnote{\url{https://github.com/yangcal/symtensor}}.
+The library implements the algorithm described in Section~\ref{sec:sym_alg}, automatically selecting the appropriate reduced form to align the irreps for the contraction, constructing the generalized Kronecker deltas to convert input and output tensors to the target forms, and performing the batched dense tensor contractions that implement the numerical computation.
+The dense tensor contraction is interfaced to different contraction backends.
+Besides the default NumPy \texttt{einsum} backend, we also provide a backend that leverages MKL's batched matrix-multiplication routines~\cite{abdelfattah2016performance} to obtain good threaded performance, and employ an interface to Cyclops~\cite{solomonik2014massively} for distributed-memory execution.

-The Symtensor library maps cyclic group symmetric tensors into reduced representations and automatically aligns these reduced representations so that contractions can proceed with optimal efficiency.
-The reduced representations are stored as dense arrays, and these objects and the resulting dense contractions are handled by the array backend.
-The user interface mimics the NumPy API and hides any explicit reference to symmetry except at the time of array creation.
-This API enables users to effectively implement numerical methods with group symmetric tensors in a symmetry-oblivious manner.

-In Figure~\ref{fig:code_symtensor}, we provide an example of how Symtensor library can be used to perform the contraction of two cyclic group tensors.
-In the code, the Symtensor library initializes the order $4$ cyclic group symmetric tensor using an underlying order $7$ dense reduced representation, with $Z_3$ (cyclic group with $G=3$) symmetry for each index.
-Once the tensors are initialized, the subsequent \texttt{einsum} operation implements the contraction shown in Fig.~\ref{fig:conserv_law} without referring to any symmetry information in its interface.
-While the example is based on a simple cyclic group for an order 4 tensor, the library supports arbitrary orders, as well as products of cyclic groups and infinite cyclic groups (e.g. $U(1)$ symmetries).
+In Figure~\ref{fig:code_symtensor}, we provide an example of how the Symtensor library can be used to perform the contraction of two cyclic group tensors with $Z_3$ (cyclic group with $G=3$) symmetry for each index.
+In the code, the Symtensor library initializes the order $4$ cyclic group symmetric tensor using an underlying order $7$ dense reduced representation.
+Once the tensors are initialized, the subsequent \texttt{einsum} operation implements the contraction shown in Figure~\ref{fig:conserv_law} without referring to any symmetry information in its interface.
+While the example is based on a simple cyclic group for an order 4 tensor, the library supports arbitrary orders, multiple independent symmetric index groups, as well as products of cyclic groups.
+Infinite cyclic groups (e.g. $U(1)$ symmetries) can be emulated by using a cyclic group whose order is as large as the maximum irrep label that would be encountered in the $U(1)$ simulation.